alexpaul/Binary-Tree/README.md

 */
 ```

+####
+Some facts about this Binary Tree:

+* The height of the tree is 2, we count the edges between each node from the deepest leaf node.
+* The depth of node 4 to the root is 1, again here we count the edges.
+* This in NOT a Binary Search Tree as the values in the left subtree is not all less than the root and also the rules for a BST on the right subtree does not hold as node 4 and 6 should be greater than the root's value 8.

 ## Traversing a Tree

 The are 4 ways to traverse (iterate through each element of) a Binary Tree.